 Holy sh**, there’s that introductory video I’ve been driving myself crazy trying to find!
 It really does exist!
 I had missed it entirely on my first visit because they hid the little theater way in the corner of the Long Barrack Museum and made no effort to direct visitors there.
 The brochure, inexplicably, had mentioned nothing about an introductory video in the Long Barrack Museum.

 The sign indicated that the video ran every 20 minutes.
-This was perfect, because it was 12:15, which meant the next video would be starting in five minutes and I’d have time to stay and watch.
+This was perfect, because my watch read 12:15.
+That meant the next video would be starting in five minutes and I’d have time to stay and watch.
 I would finally get my Alamo education!

 But then I noticed something else.
 A handwritten note attached to the sign read, “Next video showing: 12:35.”
-For some unknown reason, they were violating their own stated guidelines and postponing the next showing until 15 minutes after its normally-scheduled start time.
-Because time was short and I had to head to the airport to catch my flight, that delay meant I couldn’t stay to watch it.
+For some unknown reason, they were ignoring their own schedule and postponing the next showing until 15 minutes after its normally-scheduled start time.
+Because I had to head to the airport to catch my flight, that delay meant I couldn’t stay to watch it.

 Imagine that.
 I had finally discovered the one place on the entire Alamo grounds where you can actually learn something about the history of the place, but because their movie wasn’t running on schedule, I wasn’t able to view it.
 The Alamo had screwed me over one last time.

-Have you ever been to the Alamo?
+Have you ever tried visiting the Alamo?
 Was your visit more pleasant than mine?
-Leave a comment with your experience!
+Leave a comment with your experience and your Alamo tips!